Lasagna Toss - A Quick Take on a Family Classic

 In the meantime, our family is a big fan of this shortcut recipe, lasagna toss.
 It’s got all the flavours that I associate with regular lasagna, but has a couple ingredient change ups that are more in line with what we usually have in our pantry.
 It's also easily doubled, which is exactly what we did when we made this.

 I added some pictures for you guys, but gosh they just do not do it justice!
 It seriously tastes a million times better than how these pics look, so bear with me.
-I tried hard, but this was the theme of my attempts:
+I tried hard, but minimal success.

 On to the recipe.
 First, start by browning a pound of hamburger with some diced onion, and season with some salt and pepper.